 Creating a Treatment Plan

-There is not "one course of treatment" that works for all melanomas.
+"one course of treatment" that works for all melanomas.
 Treatment depends on the stage of cancer and the other factors your doctor has tested for.
 Your doctor will discuss all of the treatment options, including

 - Radiation therapy